thisdougb/thisdougb.github.io/docs/_posts/2023-11-03-espresso-project-management.markdown

 Every time I glance at my phone, the current waypoint to focus on is right there.
 If I'm having a moment, then I can see solid progress is being made and take heart.

 It's my handheld motivation booster.
+Whenever or wherever, I can spend time and reflect on the journey so far.

 And by moving non-essential app icons off the home screen, I must swipe past my project in order to waste time elsewhere.
 A little nudge to spending time wisely.